Hopeful Hearts

 According to Rachel, the worry they felt about Lincoln’s future has turned to hope.
 “I just look forward to him growing up and having a full life.”

-For more information about the Texas Center for Pediatric and Congenital Heart Disease, visit here or call 1-855-324-0091.
+To learn more about the Texas Center for Pediatric and Congenital Heart Disease, visit here.

 About the Partnership Between UT Health Austin and Dell Children’s Medical Center